Sarkies Brothers

 The Sarkies Brothers, Martin (1852–1912), Tigran (1861–1912), Aviet (1862–1923), and Arshak (1868–1931), were a group of brothers of Armenian ethnicity best known for founding a chain of luxury hotels throughout Southeast Asia.
 The brothers were born in Isfahan, Iran.

 History

 The 23-year-old Tigran opened the Eastern Hotel (now Eastern & Oriental Hotel) in George Town, Penang on 15 April 1884.
 The brothers went on to found several hotels in the region, including the Raffles Hotel in Singapore, and the Strand Hotel in Rangoon (Yangon).

-Arshak, the last of the brothers, died on January 9, 1931.
-On June 10 of the same year, a bankruptcy case was filed against the Raffles Hotel, eventually resulting in the Sarkies family losing control of their hotels.
+Arshak, the last of the brothers, died on 9 January 1931.
+On 10 June of the same year, a bankruptcy case was filed against the Raffles Hotel, eventually resulting in the Sarkies family losing control of their hotels.

 The Sarkies name still lives on in Singapore through the namesake Sarkies Road.
 However, the road was named after Regina Sarkies (née Carapiet), the wife of Arathoon Sarkies, who was a cousin of the brothers and fellow hotelier.
 In addition, Sarkies Corner, the coffee shop in the Eastern & Oriental Hotel, is named after the brothers.
 Arathoon's descendants continue to reside in Singapore.